 Eventually, Napoleon ended up at the military college of Brienne, where he studied for five years, before moving on to the military academy in Paris.
 In 1785, while Napoleon was at the academy, his father died of stomach cancer.
 This propelled Napoleon to take the reins as the head of the family.
 Graduating early from the military academy, Napoleon, now second lieutenant of artillery, returned to Corsica in 1786.

-For Napoleon, the return to France meant a return to service with the French military.
-Upon rejoining his regiment at Nice in June 1793, the young leader quickly showed his support for the Jacobins, a far-left political movement and the most well-known and popular political club from the French Revolution.
+The turmoil of the French Revolution created opportunities for ambitious military leaders like Napoleon.
+The young leader quickly showed his support for the Jacobins, a far-left political movement and the most well-known and popular political club from the French Revolution.

-Ultimately, these acts led to the rise of Maximilien Robespierre and what became, essentially, the dictatorship of the Committee of Public Safety.
+In 1792, three years after the Revolution had begun, France was declared a republic; the following year, King Louis XVI was executed.
+Ultimately, these acts led to the rise of Maximilien de Robespierre and what became, essentially, the dictatorship of the Committee of Public Safety.
 The years of 1793 and 1794 came to be known as the Reign of Terror, in which many as 40,000 people were killed.
 Eventually the Jacobins fell from power and Robespierre was executed.
 In 1795 the Directory took control of the country, a power it would it assume until 1799.

 Napoleon’s Rise to Power